Soirée’s Guide to: Hotel Room Blocks

 Suites

 Do you or your wedding party need a place for hair & makeup?
-Are the guys needing a place to hang out all day?
-You may consider upgrading 1-2 rooms for everyone to get ready in.
-Lots of square footage, more than one available restroom, kitchen facilities, living areas, and windows are all ideal for a wedding party to get ready in.
-Sometimes parents may even want a suite for them and their friends to hang out in during the weekend.
+Do the guys need a place to hang out all day?
+You may consider upgrading 1-2 rooms for everyone to get ready.
+Lots of square footage, more than one available restroom, kitchen facilities, living areas, and windows are all ideal for a wedding party to get ready.
+Sometimes, parents may even want a suite for them and their friends to hang out in during the weekend.

 What’s next?